 You can master SAP inventory management.

 SAP inventory management is no easy task.
 With so many moving pieces, it’s difficult to keep tabs on every key metric of your plant’s performance.
-Luckily, SAP provides you with plenty of tools to simplify inventory management.
+Luckily, using SAP inventory software gives you plenty of tools to simplify inventory management.
 These tools can help you identify what’s working and what needs attention.
-Most importantly, they can help you move product through with as little wasted time and wasted money as possible–and they can help you optimize for e-commerce, which is fast becoming the norm in B2B.
+Most importantly, they can help you move product through with as little wasted time and wasted money as possible–and they can help you optimize for SAP eCommerce, which is fast becoming the norm in B2B.